TheJuiceIsSimulated/quest-submissions/Chapter 4 Day 3.md

 **1. Why did we add a Collection to this contract?
 List the two main reasons.**

+We added a Collection to this contract because

+- 1.
+- 2.

 **2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")**

+If you have resources "nested" inside of another resource,

 **3. Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it.**